emhamzahazeen/configs-js/CONTRIBUTING.md

-# Contributing to the Comsaurus
+# Contributing to the Configs

 ### Linting